Table of Contents

 If you can’t come up with a name, you might consider using a combination of your name + your services, i.e., Sara Jones Social Media Strategy, for example.

-Ok, but how do I name my coaching program?
+How do I name my coaching package or program?

 So you have a business name.
-But you’re wondering you go about naming your offerings or programs or courses?
+But you’re wondering you go about naming your coaching programs of offerings?

 This is where things get more fun!
 You can take some liberties when naming your programs or offerings and be a bit more creative.